-The Office of Financial Accountability (hereinafter referred to as "OFA") has completed a monitoring review of Nashville International Center for Empowerment.
+The Office of Financial Accountability (hereinafter referred to as "OFA") has completed a monitoring review of Nashville International Center for Empowerment (hereinafter referred to as "NICE").
 A monitoring review is substantially less in scope than an audit.
 The OFA did not audit the financial statements and, accordingly, does not express an opinion or any assurances regarding the financial statements of the Nashville International Center for Empowerment or any of its component units.
-The OFA is responsible for the internal monitoring of Metropolitan Government of Nashville and Davidson County (hereinafter referred to as "Metro") agencies that receive federal and state financial assistance, including cooperative agreements and nonprofit organizations that receive appropriations and Community Enhancement Funds from Metro government.
+The OFA is responsible for the internal monitoring of Metropolitan Government of Nashville and Davidson County (hereinafter referred to as "Metro") agencies that receive federal and state financial assistance, including cooperative agreements and non-profit organizations that receive appropriations and Community Enhancement Funds from Metro government.
 In summary, any agreement(s) that imposes performance and/or financial requirements on Metro government is subject to review by the OFA.